 The last thing I want to do when I get home from work is start a major cooking event.
 Weekday food needs to be cheap and reliable and easy.
-You can’t go wrong with these two favourites to feed the hungry hoards.
+You can’t go wrong with these two perfect pasta favourites to feed the hungry hoards.

 Cheesy Pasta with Leeks, Peas and Bacon (serves 4)